jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

     (iia) imposing other obligations on providers of financial advice services and persons who give financial advice:
     (iib) providing for disclosure and conduct obligations for providers of client money or property services:
     (iii) imposing other conduct obligations on providers of discretionary investment management services and on their custodians:
+    (iiia) providing for financial institutions to treat consumers fairly, including by requiring those institutions to establish, implement, maintain, and comply with effective fair conduct programmes:
     (iv) providing for the making of regulations regulating the holding and application of investor funds and property by issuers of derivatives:
   (g) Part 7 provides for financial reporting obligations:
   (ga) Part 7A provides for climate-related disclosure obligations: